Home

 To sort while considering larger numbers (like 100) as single values, we can develop a simple parser.
 Then we sort on the parsed data, not just the raw chars.

-ASCII: 100F 50F SR100 SR9 Alphanumeric: 50F 100F SR9 SR100
+' ASCII: 100F 50F SR100 SR9 ' Alphanumeric: 50F 100F SR9 SR100

 50F 100F SR9 SR100

 Discussion.
 Alphanumeric sorting is often not ideal.
 If you have data that is formatted in a specific, known way, you can first parse it.
-Then, create objects based on the data.
+Then create objects based on the data.

 Finally We can sort those objects based on a property.
 So we sort a parsed representation.

-Tip Using an object model may lead to clearer, simpler code.
-It may be easier to maintain.
-And it may execute faster.
+Tip Using an object model may lead to clearer, simpler code—it may be easier to maintain, and it may execute faster.

 However An alphanumeric sorting implementation is helpful for many problems that may be less defined.

-Summary.
-We sorted strings alphanumerically.
+It is possible to strings alphanumerically.
 This results in a more natural presentation of lists for your users.
 Use this IComparer implementation for alphanumeric or natural sorting.

-This page was last updated on Jan 11, 2022 (edit).
+This page was last updated on Mar 18, 2025 (new example).

 Home